 The CCIR method is used as an indicator of fishing pressure.
 It is based on recruitment trap data and reflects trends in exploitation in the inshore portion of the LFAs, where the majority of the fishery occurs.
 It provides indices of exploitation by modelling the change in proportion of two monitored components of the population, consisting of a reference (non-exploited) component and an exploited component.
 The premise of this method is the proportion of reference individuals within the population will increase with the cumulative removals from the exploitable component (Claytor and Allard 2002).
 This approach does not rely directly on fishery dependent landings data and, thus, the CPUE indicator and CCIR are based on independent time series.

 CCIR will not be included in this update as 2019 data was not yet available.
+Add a summary about the most recent trend.
 The most recent calculation of CCIR indicators can be found in the Assessment of Lobster in LFA 27-32 (DFO 2020).

 Secondary Indicators